Félix Braz

-Félix Braz (born 16 March 1966) is a Luxembourgish politician who served as Second Deputy Prime Minister of Luxembourg from 2018 to 2019.
-A member of the Greens, Braz also served as Minister of Justice in the Bettel-Schneider coalition government.
-In October 2019, he was removed as Second Deputy Prime Minister and Minister of Justice because of health issues.
+Félix Braz (born 16 March 1966) is a Portuguese-Luxembourgish politician who served as Second Deputy Prime Minister of Luxembourg from 2018 to 2019.
+A member of the Greens, Braz also served as Minister of Justice in the Bettel I coalition government.

+In October 2019, he was granted an "honourable resignation" from his position as Second Deputy Prime Minister and Minister of Justice, having suffered a major heart attack in August of that year that briefly left him in a coma.
+Now retired from politics, Braz has contested this involuntary resignation as "forced" and "unlawful", unsuccessfully challenging the decision with the Administrative Tribunal and Court.